Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     parsl.load(config)
     ```

-    1. The underlying executable should be run via `-N 2` in the `srun` command.

-    2. The underlying executable should be run via `--ntasks-per-node 64` in the `srun` command.
-If you want the job to use half of the compute node's resources, you would set `--ntasks-per-node 32` in the MPI call but would keep `cores_per_node=64` in the Parsl configuration.

-    3. Unlike the prior example, here `max_workers` is defining how many concurrent tasks to run and not how many tasks are run per node.
+    1. Unlike the prior example, here `max_workers` is defining how many concurrent jobs to run in total and not how many jobs are run per node.

-    4. This is recommended in the Parsl manual for jobs that run via MPI.
+    2. This is recommended in the Parsl manual for jobs that spawn MPI processes.

-    **Demonstration**
+    3. The `SimpleLauncher` should be used in place of the `SrunLauncher` for `PythonApp`s that themselves call MPI.

+    **TBLite Example**

-    Here, we will run a TBLite relaxation and frequency calculation for 162 molecules in the so-called "g2" collection of small, neutral molecules.
+    Here, we will run single-core TBLite relaxation and frequency calculations for 162 molecules in the so-called "g2" collection of small, neutral molecules.
 This example should be run from an interactive resource like a Jupyter Notebook or IPython kernel on the remote machine.

     On the remote machine, make sure to install the necessary dependencies: